piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

             in_memory: jungi_hero
 ```

-That's all.
+That is all.
 From now on the theme should be visible on every page.
 Thanks for your attention and have a nice further fun
 with the bundle :)

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/blob/master/Resources/doc/index.md)